What is CSDR, and how are you affected?

 Manage your fails exposure

-Boyle says that operational control and efficiency are paramount to avoid failing transactions and financial penalties associated with CSDR.
 “If you don’t manage your fails exposure in a timely manner, it’s going to cost you from this point forward,” he says.
-“So, you should make sure you’ve got strong visibility reporting and you’re partnering with custodians and brokers that can handle fails report on buy-ins and penalty risk at any given time.”
+“So, you should make sure you’ve got strong visibility reporting and you’re partnering with custodians and brokers that can handle fails reporting on buy-ins and penalty risk at any given time.
+All parties in the chain must continue to evaluate their current fails management processes by analysing behaviors, patterns and root causes.”

 Who’s responsible for what?